MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-logging-aspnet-core/includes/4-implement-app-insights.md

 You will:

+- Review the directory structure for the code sample.
 - Create Application Insights resources for the app.
 - Enable logging to Application Insights.
 - Deploy the updated and reconfigured microservices.

+## Review the directory structure

+Review the directories in the explorer pane in the IDE.
+Relative to the workspace root, the files for this module are located in *modules/microservices-logging-aspnet-core*.

+> [!IMPORTANT]
+> For brevity, all directory paths described in this module are relative to the *modules/microservices-logging-aspnet-core* directory.

 ## Create and configure the Application Insights resources

-1. In the terminal, ensure the Application Insights extension is added to Azure CLI by running this command:
+1. In the terminal you used earlier, ensure the Application Insights extension is added to Azure CLI by running this command:

     ```azurecli
     az extension add --name application-insights